 Alcohol is particularly toxic to the brain.
 In adults, alcoholism causes brain shrinkage.
 Excessive use in older ages increases the risks of developing Alzheimer’s.
 Long-term alcoholism coupled with malnourishment can cause Wernicke–Korsakoff syndrome, which can leave permanent brain damage with dementia and amnesia (inability to remember).

 Many people with alcohol dependence also suffer from mental illnesses.
 Mental illnesses may increase the risk of developing alcohol dependence, just as alcohol dependence may increase the risk of developing a mental illness.
 Some people may drink as a result of their mental illness, while others could develop a mental illness as a result of their alcohol dependence.
 Often, mental illness and alcohol dependence can be thought of as co-occurring conditions, which is when the conditions occur simultaneously.
 Co-occurring conditions tend to aggravate each other.
 When one issue is ignored, the other often worsens.

 Damage to employment, families and communities

-An unhealthy relationship with alcohol can impact others aside from the drinker.
-All addictions can make it difficult to hold down a job, and can be damaging to relationships.
-It can be very hard to live with an alcoholic or binge drinker.
-Binge drinking is associated with anti-social behaviour that can fracture families and communities.
-Alcoholism like any addiction takes up time and resources, making it very difficult for homeless and vulnerably housed people to improve their situation.
-It can be a serious obstacle to employment and rehabilitation.
+Unhealthy relationships with alcohol often impact others.
+Addictions make it more difficult to hold down a job and can be damaging to relationships.
+Alcoholism, like any addiction, takes up time and resources, making it very difficult for homeless and vulnerable-housed people to improve their situation.

 Association with crime and antisocial behaviour